ankowals/saf/README.md

 		- pdf validation
 		- others??
-	a way to intergate any 3rd party app by execution of any command on local host a way to execute any command on remote host over ssh a way to manage and configure test environment a way to manage and configure test data a way to prepare/calculate test data at runtime (macros) a way to manage and code a set of common modules/step/functions to be used for testing purposes a way to downlaod any 3rd party symptoms from SUT like logs, trace files a way to log any activity dony by the framework a way to report test status
+	a way to intergate any 3rd party app by execution of any command on local host a way to execute any command on remote host over ssh/winRM a way to manage and configure test environment a way to manage and configure test data a way to prepare/calculate test data at runtime (macros) a way to manage and code a set of common modules/step/functions to be used for testing purposes a way to downlaod any 3rd party symptoms from SUT like logs, trace files a way to log any activity dony by the framework a way to report tests status
-	a way to attach logs/files/messages/screenshots to the report a way to start test from IDE and command line as well as an ability to overwrite parameters when test suite started from cmd a way to automatically deploy the framework under windows (dependency management) a way to share the code/tests between testers to increae re-usability (version control system) a way to monitor and indicate quality of commited tests (see SonarQube for example ) a way to support PageObject model for web automation purposes a way to share common data between steps (dependency injection) a way to schedule test execution (see Jenkins/TeamCity)
+	a way to attach logs/files/messages/screenshots to the report a way to start test from IDE and command line as well as an ability to overwrite parameters when test suite started from cmd a way to automatically deploy the framework under windows (dependency management) a way to share the code/tests between testers to increae re-usability (version control system, re-usable libraries of keywords) a way to monitor and indicate quality of commited tests (see SonarQube for example) a way to support PageObject model for web automation purposes a way to share common data between steps (dependency injection) a way to schedule test execution (see Jenkins/TeamCity)